NASA Chair, Lib. of Congress Dr. Susan Schneider - TMO Background Mode Interview - The Mac Observer

 NASA Chair, Lib. of Congress Dr. Susan Schneider

-Dr. Susan Schneider is a Associate Professor of Philosophy and Cognitive Science at The University of Connecticut.
+Dr. Susan Schneider is an Associate Professor of Philosophy and Cognitive Science at The University of Connecticut.
 She writes about issues in philosophy, AI, cognitive science and astrobiology.
 Within philosophy, she works on both the computational nature of the brain and the metaphysical nature of...

 My Background Mode interview with Dr. Susan Schneider